mercadopago/devsite-docs/guides/payments/web-checkout/receive-payments.en.md

 ```
 ]]]

-Then you must add the attributes of your payment preference:
+Then you must add the attributes of your payment preference and create a preference:

 [[[
 ```php